pratyushdas67/Pratyush-Das/README.md

 I don't want to simply collect programming languages or frameworks.

 I want to understand **why something should be built, who it helps, and how technology can make it better.**

+For me, every bug is a lesson, every project is an experiment, and every new technology is another opportunity to learn.

 ---